ADSA-UIUC/AdvancedWorkshopsSP19/ADSA_MachineLearningIntro_020319/README.md

-Here you can find the slides and code to run for the first advanced workshop for FA 18 To intsall the required packages run
+Here you can find the slides and code to run for the first advanced workshop for SP 19 To intsall the required packages run
 ```
 pip3 install -r requirements.txt